 Assistant Professor of Contemporary Art Practice

-Mev Luna is an interdisciplinary artist currently living and working in Chicago.
-Through a research-based practice and self-reflexive methodology, Mev’s practice rethinks history to identify the fictions that govern contemporary life and speculative futures.
-They work between live performance, video installation, new media, and text.
-Mev’s works have been exhibited in group exhibitions at Oficina de Arte, México City; PRIZM Art Fair, Miami; Threewalls, Chicago; and the Oliver Arts Center, Oakland.
-Mev’s time-based works have been presented at Artists' Television Access, San Francisco; MIX Queer Experimental Film Festival, New York, SFMOMA San Francisco; and Defibrillator Gallery, Chicago.
+Mev Luna is an interdisciplinary artist working between live performance, video installation, new media, and text.
+Through a research-based practice and self-reflexive methodology, Luna's practice rethinks history to identify the fictions that govern contemporary life and speculative futures.
+Their works have been exhibited in group exhibitions at Oficina de Arte, México City; PRIZM Art Fair, Miami; Threewalls, Chicago; and the Oliver Arts Center, Oakland.
+Luna's time-based works have been presented at SFMOMA San Francisco; Artists' Television Access, San Francisco; MIX Queer Experimental Film Festival, New York; and Defibrillator Gallery, Chicago.
 Luna was a 2018 Art Matters Foundation Fellowship recipient, 2017 SOMA Summer participant in Mexico City and a research fellow at the Shapiro Center for Research and Collaboration, and a 2018-2019 BOLT resident at the Chicago Artist Coalition.
 They are currently a 2019-2020 AICAD Post-Graduate Teaching Fellow at The New School Parsons.

 2017 MFA, Performance, School of the Art Institute of Chicago

 2011 BFA, High Distinction, Textiles & Media Arts, California College of the Arts

 Fact Checking My Father, Lecture-performance presented at the inaugural Berkeley/Stanford Symposium: Not-At-Home, Migration Pilgrimage, and Displacement in Art, Design, and Visual Culture, SFMoMA, San Francisco

 In-Motion: Performance and Unsettling Borders, Northwestern University, Evanston, presenter